hlisdero/cargo-check-deadlock/README.md

 ```

 Three files called `net.lola`, `net.pnml` and `net.dot` should appear in the CWD.

+To obtain the full list of CLI options, use the `--help` flag.

 _Note: For more examples, please refer to the integration tests._